-Concerns regarding the approach adopted Theme Representations Recommended Natural England Commentary Plan Policies Map 2018.
-Natural England is aware that there may be some discrepancies regarding the mapping of the existing AONB boundary.
+Concerns regard Concerns regarding the approach adopted Theme Representations Natural England Commentary mapping of the existing AONB boundary.
 This is due to the interpretation of the 1958 Designation Order Map and the mapping of the existing boundary at differing scales.
 The legal boundary of the existing AONB is that depicted in the Designation Order Map.
-Natural England will be undertaking a detailed review of the existing AONB digitised boundary at both 1:25,000 scale and 1:2500 scale, prior to the finalisation of maps for the Designation Order to ensure that any proposed Extension Area boundary departs from, and joins to, the current AONB in the correct location.
+Natural England will be undertaking a detailed review of the existing AONB digitised boundary at both 1:25,000 scale and 1:2500 scale, prior to the finalisation of maps for the Notice Period to ensure that any proposed Extension Area boundary departs from, and joins to, the current AONB in the correct location.
 The final boundary maps sent to the Secretary of State as part of the Designation Order will be prepared on the latest OS base mapping as well as within Master Map (1:2500 scale) to enable the boundary to be used in GIS systems.
 Boundary review should also include de-designation ANON-VUXE-WEVJ-4 and ANON-VUXE-WSQB-5 'A robust review of the Surrey Hills AONB boundary should not just consider additional land to be included within the AONB designation, but should also consider the exclusion of land within the AONB which does not justify inclusion within the designation, and does not meet the requirements to constitute AONB status.
 Commentary The brief for the Surrey Hills AONB Boundary Review specifically states 'The Natural England Board has now approved a project to determine whether the Surrey Hills AONB boundary should be extended and if so in which specific areas.'
 It does not seek to consider land for de-designation, even where that land has subsequently been developed.
-The parts of the existing AONB designation which we consider needs to be reconsidered are land which: 'Washes over' entire small settlements and urban areas, including (but not limited to): Westcott Chiddingfold Elstead Natural England has limited resources for landscape designation work and this resource is prioritised into designating new qualifying areas to meet Government priorities, and to ensuring that current designations receive sympathetic management to deliver their purposes, especially where there is scope for enhancement of natural beauty.
-Section 82(1) of the 2000 Act includes the words "where it appears" and "may".
-This gives Natural England discretion and does not place a duty on
+The parts of the existing AONB designation which we consider needs to be reconsidered are land which: 'Washes over' entire small settlements and urban areas, including (but not limited to): Westcott Chiddingfold Natural England has limited resources for landscape designation work and this resource is prioritised into designating new qualifying areas to meet government priorities, and to ensuring that current designations receive sympathetic management to deliver their purposes, especially where there is scope for enhancement of natural beauty.
+Elstead Wormley Section 82(1) of the 2000 Act includes the words "where it appears" and "may".
+This gives Natural England discretion and does not place a duty on Natural England to formally re-consider AONB designations.
+Natural England